mmkulmala/movie-category-app/readme.md

 Next things include adding real database and integrating calls to IMDB and Netflix to get their data either directly or async way saving data to database (basically caching data).

+## Problems and todo's

+Kotlin version has couple of problems, which I haven't found an answer yet (well that's why I have the god awful listAll()->contains thingy here ;) .. didn't get IN (:categories) HQL-queries to work).
+That is going away when I got more time on my hands and I find better solution.

+That's one thing, other being TODO-list with new service for Netflix (saving N's data about movie categories) and other being IMDB service doing the same for IMDB.